sinanatra/yarn-starterkit/README.md

 `rm -rf yarn-starterkit.git`

-Use `yarn` to install the dependencies and launch `yarn watch` to launch the server
+Then clone the new repository launch `yarn` to install the dependencies and `yarn watch` to launch the server